2024 Solar Incentives Guide for Shawnee, KS - Tax Credits & Rebates

 EcoWatch's Shawnee, KS Solar Incentives FAQs

-How do I learn if I qualify for certain solar incentives?
+How do I learn if I qualify for specific solar incentives?

-In most cases, solar incentives apply to:
+Broadly, solar incentives apply to:

-1. a new solar panel system
+- a new solar system

-2. installed on a property that you own
+- installed on property you own

-3. within the U.S.
+- within the U.S.

-4. between the dates specified by a particular incentive.
+- within the date range specified by a particular incentive.

-Specific incentives, including ones handled by the Kansas government or by your county/municipality, may have additional qualifications.
+Specific incentives, including ones handled by the Kansas government or by your county/municipality, might have additional qualifications.
 Talk to your local Shawnee solar installer to find out what incentives your project may qualify for.

 My home already has solar panels.
-Are there any incentives that I qualify for?
+Does my system qualify for any incentives?

 How long until the federal solar tax credit ends?

-The Clean Energy Credit (previously referred to as the federal solar tax credit, or the ITC), is scheduled to end on January 1, 2035.
+The Clean Energy Credit (previously called the federal solar tax credit, or the ITC), is slated to end on January 1, 2035.
 Currently set at 30%, the credit will drop to 26% in 2033 and to 22% in 2034.

-Can I apply for incentives both towards the up-front cost of solar panels, and later as reimbursement?
+Can I claim incentives both towards the initial cost of solar panels, and later as reimbursement?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.